-This ordinance is enacted to:
+This Gaming Ordinance is enacted to:

-- (a) Regulate all forms of permissible and authorized gaming within the jurisdiction of the Nez Perce Tribe. - (b) Safeguard all persons from unscrupulous and illegal operations of any type of gaming. - (c) Protect all persons from any infiltration of organized crime into any gaming operation within the jurisdiction. - (d) Provide for tribal audit system on all gaming operations. - (e) Provide that the Tribe will have primary regulatory authority over all forms of gaming on the Nez Perce Reservation subject only to applicable federal law. - (f) Provide for system of investigations of all persons associated with gaming. - (g) Provide a system of licensing for any gaming activities subject to the provisions of this Act that occur within the Nez Perce Reservation. - (h) To provide revenues for the operation of the tribal government. - (i) To allow the tribal government to use the revenues generated for tribal self-determination, to generate value on the reservation, to provide additional tribal services, employment for tribal members and for general economic development and individual self-sufficiency of tribal members. - (j) To harmonize with and adhere to the Indian Gaming Regulatory Act, Public Law 100-497, 102 Stat.
-2467-88.
-25 U.S.C.
-"2701 et seq. as enacted by the U.S. Congress on October 17, 1988. - (k) To cooperate and agree on a sovereign to sovereign basis with the State of Idaho and any other concerned or affected states to enter into compacts or other agreements for gaming operation, regulation or coordination. - (l) To establish a commission within the tribal organization to oversee and regulate gaming consistent with this ordinance and within the precepts established by the Nez Perce Tribal Executive Committee.
+- A. Regulate and govern all forms of permissible and authorized Gaming on the Tribe's Indian Lands. - B. Safeguard all persons from unscrupulous and illegal operations of any type of Gaming on the Tribe's Indian Lands. - C. Protect all persons from the infiltration of organized crime into any Gaming Operation on the Tribe's Indian Lands. - D. Provide for an audit system of all Gaming Operations on the Tribe's Indian Lands. - E. Provide that the Tribe will have primary regulatory authority over all forms of Gaming on the Tribe's Indian Lands, subject to applicable federal law. - F. Provide for a system of investigations of all persons associated with Gaming on the Tribe's Indian Lands. - G. Provide a system of Licensing for all Gaming on the Tribe's Indian Lands. - H. Provide revenue for the operation of the Tribe's government. - I. Allow the Tribe's government to use Gaming revenue to provide additional services, employment for Tribal members, and for the general economic development and individual self-sufficiency of Tribal members. - J. Harmonize with and adhere to IGRA. - K. Cooperate and agree on a sovereign-to-sovereign basis with concerned or affected States to enter into Compacts or other agreements for Class III Gaming Operations on the Tribe's Indian Lands. - L. Establish a commission within the Tribe's government to oversee and regulate Gaming consistent with this Gaming Ordinance and within the precepts established by the NPTEC.

-§6-2-3 Ownership of Gaming and Use of Gaming Revenue
+Section 6.20.003 Ownership of Gaming and Use of Gaming Revenue